scanamo/scanamo/README.md

 License
 -------

-Marley is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the "License"); you may not use this software except in compliance with the License.
+Scanamo is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (the "License"); you may not use this software except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an